Capitol Hill

-As a geographic feature, Capitol Hill rises near the center of the District of Columbia and extends eastward.
-Pierre (Peter) Charles L'Enfant, as he began to develop his plan for the new federal capital city in 1791, chose to locate the "Congress House" (the Capitol building) on the crest of the hill at a site that he characterized as a "pedestal waiting for a monument."
-The Capitol building has been the home of the Congress of the United States and the workplace of many residents of the Capitol Hill neighborhood since 1800.

-The Capitol Hill neighborhood today straddles two quadrants of the city, Southeast and Northeast.
-A large portion of the neighborhood is now designated as the Capitol Hill Historic District.

-The name Capitol Hill is often used to refer to both the historic district and to the larger neighborhood around it.
-To the east of Capitol Hill lies the Anacostia River, to the north is the H Street corridor, to the south are the Southeast/Southwest Freeway and the Washington Navy Yard, and to the west are the National Mall and the city's central business district.

-The Capitol building is surrounded by the Capitol Hill Historic District, which is listed on the National Register of Historic Places (NRHP).
-The Capitol Hill Historic District was expanded in 2015 to the north to include the blocks bordered by 2nd Street, F Street, 4th Street, and just south of H Street, NE, collectively known as the Swampoodle Addition.
+Capitol Hill is a neighborhood in Washington, D.C., located in both the Northeast and Southeast quadrants.
+It is bounded by 15th Street SE & NE, F Street NE, Southeast Boulevard SE, and South Capitol Street SE.
+Dominated by the United States Capitol, which sits on the highest point of Capitol Hill, it is one of the oldest historic districts in Washington.
+The neighborhood has a high concentration of rowhouses, largely dating from the 19th century.
+Home to around 35,000 people in just under 2 mi2, Capitol Hill is also one of the most densely populated neighborhoods in Washington.
+The name Capitol Hill is frequently used as a metonym for the U.S. Congress.

+Capitol Hill is famed as a center of the United States government, home to numerous important institutions including the U.S. Congress, the Supreme Court, the Library of Congress, and more.
+Apart from government, the neighborhood is largely residential, but maintains notable commercial hubs along Pennsylvania Avenue, such as Eastern Market and Barracks Row.

 History

+18th century

-L'Enfant selected the location of the Capitol (the "Congress House") in his 1791 design for the federal capital city (see: L'Enfant Plan).
+Pierre Charles L'Enfant selected the location of the United States Capitol (the "Congress House") in his 1791 design for the federal capital city (see: L'Enfant Plan).
+The building would be the symbolic center of his plan.
 He referred to the hill chosen as the site of the future Congress House as "Jenkins Hill" or "Jenkins Heights".

 However, the tract of land had for many years belonged to the Carroll family and was noted in their records of ownership as "Rome".
 While a man named Thomas Jenkins had once pastured some livestock at the site of the Capitol (and thus his name was associated with the site), artist John Trumbull, who would paint several murals inside the Capitol's rotunda, reported in 1791 that the site was covered with a thick wood, making it an unlikely place for livestock to graze.
 Research published in 2004 by the Capitol Hill Historical Society showed that Jenkins' land was seven blocks east of the site of the Capitol and that L'Enfant was likely to have given Jenkins' name to the general location.